 NOTE: Must be filled in with black ink only.

-- Proof of Citizenship – You will need the following: birth certificate, naturalization certificate or other acceptable evidence of US citizenship; photo ID; and passport photos.
+- Proof of Citizenship – You will need one of the following: birth certificate, naturalization certificate, or other acceptable evidence of US citizenship.

 - Birth Certificate: This must be the original, state issued document with a raised seal, file number, and both parent’s names listed.
 It should say “birth certificate” or “certification of birth” and be issued from the “Department of Vital Statistics.”
 A hospital “Birth Registration” is not acceptable.
 The original document will be sent with the passport application and returned to you.
 If you do not have an original, state issued birth certificate, click here to obtain information on getting one. http://www.cdc.gov/nchs/w2w.htm

 - Naturalization Certificate: The original document or a certified copy with a raised seal must be sent with the passport application and will be returned to you.

 - Proof of Identity – You will need a valid form of photo ID and a passport photo.